ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/session/how-to/subscribe-to-events.js.markdown

 * An event is invoked when the selected action is executed on an entity, or querying is performed.

-* An event subscribed to in the `DocumentStore` level is valid for all succeeding sessions.

-* An event subscribed to in a `Session` is valid in this session.
+* Subscribing to an event in a `Session` is valid only for this session.

-  Subscribing to an event within a session overrides subscribing to it in the `DocumentStore` level.
+* Subscribing to an event at the `DocumentStore` level subscribes to this event in all subsequent sessions.
   Read more about `DocumentStore` events [here](../../../client-api/how-to/subscribe-to-store-events).

 {PANEL:OnBeforeStore}